University of Texas tower shooting: Aftermath

-The University of Texas remained closed for just one day following the University of Texas tower shootings—reopening on August 3.
+The University of Texas remained closed for one day following the University of Texas tower shootings—reopening on August 3.
 All flags across the campus were flown at half-staff for over a week.

 The tower observation deck remained closed to the public until 1968.
 Following the suicides of four students from the observation deck between 1968 and 1974, a decision was made to permanently close the observation deck to the public.
-The observation deck itself was reopened to public access in 1999, but only via by-appointment guided tours.
+The observation deck itself was reopened to public access in 1999, but only via appointment-guided tours.
 All visitors are screened by metal detectors before they are permitted to enter the premises.

 Whitman's body underwent an autopsy at the Cook Funeral Home on the morning of August 2, 1966.
 His autopsy revealed a small, "fairly well outlined" tumor in the white matter above his amygdala.
 Experts disagree upon whether this tumor contributed to the homicidal rage and despair which drove Whitman to commit the massacre.
 His body was interred alongside that of his mother at Hillcrest Memorial Park in West Palm Beach, Florida on August 5.

 Kathleen Whitman was laid to rest in Davis-Greenlawn Cemetery in Rosenberg, Texas on August 3, 1966.
 Her father, Raymond Leissner, refused to harbor hatred towards his son-in-law, who had murdered his only daughter, choosing to believe the tumor discovered upon Whitman's autopsy was the cause of his homicidal and suicidal ideations.

 As a result of the public outcry following the shooting, progress toward the formation of a cohesive campus police at the University of Texas force began in earnest.
-In 1967, Senator Alexander Aikin Jr. proposed the introduction of Senate Bill 162; an "act providing for the protection, safety and welfare of students and employees ... and for the policing of the buildings and grounds of the State institutions of higher education of this State."
-This bill was formally signed into effect by Governor John Connally on April 27, 1967.
+In 1967, state Senator Alexander Aikin Jr. introduced Senate Bill 162, an "act providing for the protection, safety and welfare of students and employees ... and for the policing of the buildings and grounds of the State institutions of higher education of this State."
+Governor John Connally formally signed the legislation into law on April 27, 1967.
 The first class of commissioned officers of the University of Texas System Police Academy graduated the following year.
 Current commissioned police officers at the University of Texas undergo a variety of training programs designed to help them prepare to combat all threats on campus if the Austin Police Department or SWAT team responders are unavailable.